-These healthy Halloween treats to handout are perfect for trick or treaters or class parties.
-Whether you’re looking to keep the sugar to a minimum, keep candy out of your house, or looking for allergy friendly options, we’ve got you covered!
+These healthy Halloween treat ideas are perfect for trick or treaters or class parties.
+Whether you’re looking to keep the sugar to a minimum, keep candy out of your house, or for allergy-friendly options, we’ve got you covered!

 While I love all things Halloween, I might love trick or treating most.
 Now that I’m a mom, it’s so fun to see my kiddos run from house to house in their little costumes.